-- 1. To ensure an equitable distribution of faculty effort assignment among and across the different expertise of faculty members within the Department; - 2.
-To ensure faculty and Departmental accountability in relation to agreed upon annual effort assignment; and - 3.
+- 1. To ensure an equitable distribution of faculty effort assignment among and across the different disciplines within the school; - 2.
+To ensure faculty and school accountability in relation to agreed upon annual effort assignment; and - 3.
 To provide a mechanism to recognize excellence in faculty achievement and ensure that the appropriate rewards are allocated.